Abstract background

 What do AI analytics tools cost for a team of 20 people?

 The range is enormous.
 Julius AI is free to use (with limitations). oneAgent costs EUR 500/month for 20 users. askdata is in a similar range.
-Power BI Copilot starts at approximately EUR 5,100/month (due to the Fabric base fee).
-ThoughtSpot, Databricks, and Snowflake typically fall in the range of EUR 50,000 to 100,000+ per year when all costs are included.
+Power BI Copilot now starts at a Fabric F2 capacity from around EUR 300/month plus Power BI Pro licenses — considerably cheaper than the previously required F64 minimum capacity.
+ThoughtSpot now offers self-service entry from around USD 25/user/month; full enterprise contracts often still run into six figures per year.
+Databricks and Snowflake typically fall in the range of EUR 30,000 to 100,000+ per year when all costs are included.

 Which AI analytics tool is GDPR compliant?